bonimy/MushROMs/doc/SMB1 Level Format.md

 An **area** is defined as one of the individual sections of a level as just previously described.
 Areas can also be called **maps** or **rooms**.
 However, _map_ can be misintepreted as an SNES map16 tile, and _room_ is a misnomer because several areas are outside.
 Areas are distinct from **levels** in that levels can have multiple areas (the main area, a bonus area, or a miscellaneous area).
 A **world** is defined as every level until a Bowser is encountered.
 Internally, the game increments the player to the next world after the player steps on the bridge-destroying Axe in a Bowser's castles.

-- **Note**: Because many levels can have different areas, it is proper to say "the main area of WX-Y" and "the bonus area of WX-Y".
+- **Note**: Because many levels can have different areas, it is proper to say "the main area of W*X*-*Y*" and "the bonus area of W*X*-*Y*".
 However, since every level is guaranteed to have a main area accessed simply by starting the level, it will be referred to as just "WX-Y".

 ## Getting area number